Searchbreed

 Chinese Shar-Peis need moderate grooming — brush 2-3x weekly, bathe monthly, nail trims regularly.
 Their short coat is low-maintenance day-to-day.

-Wrinkled breed with many health issues. ~1,000-1,300 kcal/day.
+Wrinkled breed with many health issues.
+Calorie needs vary with size, sex, and activity.
 Skin and immune system are the main dietary concerns.
 Key nutrients to look for: limited ingredients, omega-3, immune support.
 Avoid: common allergens.

 Chinese Shar-Peis are better suited to experienced owners.
 They're loyal, independent, calm — traits that reward confident, consistent handling.
 First-time owners should budget for professional training.